who-owns-lausanne/who-owns-lausanne.github.io/index.md

 time-consuming and tedious task.
 If you have just arrived in Lausanne, you don't know where to look.
 Is it cheaper on the hill or near the university?
-You don't know all the parameters that come into play and while running from one flat viewing to another you start to wonder, who owns all this real estate you would like to live in?
+You don't know all the parameters that come into play and while running from one flat viewing to another you start to wonder: who owns all this real estate you would like to live in?

 #### Goal

 We want to bring some light into the opaque world of real estate.
-By leveraging openly accessible data our goal is to understand **how rent prices are influenced by the type of the owner, the geographical situation or other factors**.
+By leveraging openly accessible data our goal is to understand **how rent prices are influenced by the type of the owner, the geographical situation, or other factors**.
 This article should serve as a head start for people searching affordable rents in Lausanne.

 #### Key insights

-In particular you will get enlightened about the real estate insights listed below and you will understand how those were obtained.
+In particular you will be enlightened by the following real estate insights and you will understand how these were obtained.
 Even if Lausanne is not New York we needed to think of it in smaller units.
 Therefore, our results divide the city into its neighbourhoods – in french [_quartiers_][quartiers_lausanne].

-- We evaluated the mean rents per _quartier_  and can therefore say that the _quartiers_  _Montriond_ and _Ouchy_  are clearly more expensive than the rest.
+- the _quartiers_  _Montriond_ and _Ouchy_  are clearly more expensive

-- For each _quartier_, we analysed its ownership pattern.
-This means we know what type of owner possesses the most properties and also how diverse the owners of _quartier_ are.
-For example the centre is mainly owned by corporations.
+  than the rest.

+- The city center is mostly owned by corporations, _Chailly_ is mostly owned by privates.

-- Even if some parts of the city are owned by different types of owners, there is no direct relation between owner type and prices.
+- There is no direct relation between owner type and prices.
 The market seems to adjust prices uniformly over the ownership types.

-- However, the height of a rent is strongly influenced by the distance to the lake Geneva and by the inverse surface of the flat.
+- The price per square meter of rent is strongly influenced by the distance to the _lac Léman_ and by the surface of the flat.
 Smaller flats cost more per square meter than large flats.